A good night’s sleep is important for our health and wellbeing, but for some people, common sleep problems prevent this.

 Developing good sleep habits can help to improve insomnia.
 Some people may need professional treatment to improve their sleep.
 Studies have shown that certain therapies that do not use drugs work better than sleeping tablets.
 Sleep researchers have shown that cognitive behavioural therapy (CBT), is more effective and lasts longer than sleeping tablets.
 CBT can be done with a therapist in-person, in groups or on-line.
 It can involve exercises to “recognise, challenge and change stress-inducing thoughts” and learning techniques for better sleep.

-To find out more information about Insomnia visit the Adelaide Institute for Sleep Health website.
+To find out more information about Insomnia visit the Sleep Health Foundation website.

 Some children find it hard to get to sleep and this is often due to problem sleep behaviours such as;